betheden/hebrew-grammar/content/conjunction.rst

 conjunction can appear with or without the prefix conjunction וְ ("and").

-NOTE: Like other particles, the words אַף and כִּי sometimes appear together but do NOT form a compound conjunction; in such cases, each word retains its individual meaning, usually as an affirmation particle (אַף) and a conditional conjunction (כִּי).
+.. note:: Like other particles, the words אַף and כִּי sometimes appear
+          together but do NOT form a compound conjunction; in such cases, each word retains its individual meaning, usually as an affirmation particle (אַף) and a conditional conjunction (כִּי).
 These instances must be determined from the context.
 If in doubt, consult a dictionary or lexicon for the exact meaning of any specific occurrence.

 -  GEN 3:1